Fill your College Details

 9. Process-Centric CASE Tools

-Process-centric computer aided software engineering CASE tools help in managing the overall software development process, including requirements management, system design, coding, testing, and deployment.
+Process-centric computer aided software engineering (CASE) tools are focused on managing the overall process of software engineering (software development) and this may include requirement management, system design, coding, testing and deployment.

 Examples:

-• IBM Rational Unified Process (RUP): A framework that defines the stages and milestones in the software development lifecycle.
+• IBM Rational Unified Process (RUP): This framework defines the overall stages in the software development life cycle along with milestones that need to be reached.

 10. Object-Oriented CASE Tools

-These tools are designed to help with object-oriented software development by managing classes, objects, and relationships in an object-oriented system.
+Object-oriented CASE tools are developed to provide support for object-oriented software engineering that manages classes, objects and their relationships within an object-oriented system.

 Examples:

-• Oracle JDeveloper: An integrated development environment supporting object-oriented development for Java applications.
+• Oracle JDeveloper, which is an integrated development environment that provides support for the object-oriented development of Java applications.

 11. Component-Based CASE Tools